Apply for Aid & the Award Process

 How can you make college more affordable?
 Explore financial aid opportunities and complete aid applications.
 Learn more below about applying for aid and the components of financial aid awarding.

-To be considered for federal, state and some institutional aid programs at SUNY Plattsburgh, students must complete the Free Application for Federal Student Aid (FAFSA) and NYS Payment application each year.
+To be considered for federal, state and some institutional aid programs at SUNY Plattsburgh, complete the Free Application for Federal Student Aid (FAFSA) and NYS Payment application each year.

-Once we have received a valid FAFSA and you have applied and been admitted to the college, you will have access to a personalized financial aid summary and SUNY Financial Aid Plan (FAP).
-Follow the steps below to apply for aid.
+Once your FAFSA is processed and you are admitted to the college, we will provide your personalized financial aid summary and SUNY Financial Aid Plan (FAP).

-If you would like a generic estimate prior to this, you can view and print a copy of an estimated personalized cost of attendance by visiting the SUNY Net Price Cost Calculator.
+The SUNY Net Price Cost Calculator provides an estimate of your cost of attendance and financial support.
 Select SUNY Plattsburgh from the dropdown.
 Additional financial information can be found at the NCES College Navigator site and College Scorecard.